garnettr/YouTube-API_browserDock/README.md

 My goal was to learn client side API's and how to work with JSON data.
 I knew once I was able to access the data, the sky was the limit with what I could build.

-developer.google.com provides great documentation on how to get started with YouTubes API.
+Developer.google.com provides great documentation on how to get started with YouTubes API.
 This was a great starting place for everything I needed to get started and over any hurdles.

 ## Why I built this project?

-I wanted to build an app that I could use everday.
+I wanted to build an app that I could use everyday.
 Something that could be of good use and would keep me interested.
 Not just an app to test out a new coding pattern and then it's discarded.

 But rather an app that was built around something I was already interested in.